jeffreysorgen/golf-club-sensors/implementation.md

 This section was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
 The goal was to basically create on/off states, accomplished here by using a threshold for the Ready and Resting states.

-### Possible exception to this configuration
+### Exception to this configuration
 Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia below _-0.85_.
-While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.
+While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason. **This exception has been resolved in the code.**

 #
 ##### Step Two: